Dry Powder Fire Extinguisher

 - Wet Chemical

 In this article, we will find out more details on dry powder fire extinguishers.
-Dry powder can be used to put out the fires on Class A, Class B, Class C, Class D and Electrical.
+The dry powder can be used to put out the fires on Class A, Class B, Class C, Class D and Electrical.
 But, for Electrical it will leave a residue that may be harmful to sensitive electronics.
 Dry powder can’t be used for Class F fires.

 DRY POWDER FIRE EXTINGUISHER